kennethtan001/shopping-cart/README.md

 ### Game Simulation

-User has choice to pass in name as environment variables through a ".env" in the project's root directory.
-A ".env" file is provided in the repository.
-Tax rate is the environment variable declared here, and the user can edit the ".env" file to adjust the tax rate.
+User has choice to pass in environment variables through a ".env" in the project's root directory.
+The user can create an environment variable for tax rate, and the user can edit the ".env" file to adjust the tax rate.

 Sample ".env" file contents: